songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 Kubernetes will automatically restart the kube-apiserver since it's running as a static pod.

-Recreate the secret to ensure it is encrypted (you need to open a new terminal and connect to the VM again)
+Recreate the secret to ensure it is encrypted (you need to open a new terminal and connect to the VM again).
+If you get errors wait a while until etcd recovers:

 ```bash
 kubectl get secret my-secret -n default -o yaml | kubectl apply -f -